AnSharipov/restrict-same-words/README.md

-# How to delete the same words in .txt or .csv file.
+# How to delete the same words in .txt file.
+Useful for preparing of emails

+In terminal input:

+python restrict.py file.txt